nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to sort the list of flashcards in an order based on a sort criteria
+1. User requests to sort the list of flashcards based on a sort criteria.
-3. SWEe! displays the list of flashcards in the specified order
+3. SWEe! displays the list of flashcards in the specified order.

     Use case ends.